 Why focus on fish?

-Of course, scale only matters insofar as the fish involved live miserable lives.
-Sadly, fish suffering can be extreme.
-While different species, different regions, and different farming techniques involve different welfare challenges, some common issues include bad water quality and stocking densities, parasites, limited ability to express natural behaviors, and prolonged deaths without prior stunning.
+Of course, scale only matters insofar as the fish involved endure significant welfare issues.
+Sadly, they do: While different species, different regions, and different farming techniques involve different welfare challenges, some common issues include bad water quality and stocking densities, parasites, limited ability to express natural behaviors, and prolonged deaths without prior stunning.
 For a more complete list of fish welfare issues, see Compassion in World Farming’s report on the welfare of farmed fish.

 There is also now a scientific consensus that fish very likely feel pain .